 - Make sure the water comes up about halfway on your shortest jar.

-So, if you pick up a jar to move it closer to you, put a towel under the jar as you move it, so drops of water don’t end up in other jars of coating.
+- So, if you pick up a jar to move it closer to you, put a towel under the jar as you move it, so drops of water don’t end up in other jars of the chocolate.

 Coloring Confectionery Coating:

-- Pour some melted white coating into a jar.
+- Pour some melted white compound chocolate into a jar.

 - Squeeze in some candy coloring (start with a drop or two if you aren’t familiar with the strength of the coloring.)
 Stir.

-- If you are using candy coloring (icing coloring) from a jar, stick a toothpick into the jar, pull out some coloring and stir it into the candy coating.
+- If you are using candy coloring (icing coloring) from a jar, stick a toothpick into the jar, pull out some coloring and stir it into the chocolate.

 - Create all of the colors you want to use in your lollipops.